 - Your outdoor pothos may flower.
 This isn’t something that happens when pothos are grown indoors, but planting pothos outside in good soil and emulating its natural habitat can result in pothos flowering when it gets big enough.

 - No more rootbound worries when your pothos is planted in a garden.
-When you grow your pothos inside, you generally have to repot it every 1-2 years to give the roots more room to grow when they were transplanted to a bigger pot.
+When you grow your pothos inside, you generally have to repot your pothos it into a bigger container every 1-2 years to give the roots more room to grow and avoid your pothos being rootbound.
 With your pothos now growing outside, this is another item on your don’t-worry-about list.

 What’s the pothos hardiness zone?